dwjoyce/pythonbook/Going random.rst

 1. Modify your guess.py program so that after testing whether the ``user_guess`` variable is equal to the computer's number ``number_to_guess``, the program will then test whether the user's number is less than the computer's number and print an appropriate message (e.g. 'Too low!'), and also if the user's number is larger than the computer's number, then print out another message (e.g. 'Too high!').
 This will give the user a hint as to which direction to head in!

 2. Write a program called poly.py to randomly choose how many sides a polygon should have (e.g. between 3 and 12), and then draw the appropriate polygon.
-So if the ``randrange`` function returns 3, then a triangle is draw, or if it returns 8, and octagon is drawn.
+So if the ``randrange`` function returns 3, then a triangle is draw, or if it returns 8, an octagon is drawn.

 Things to remember
 ------------------